 Some butterflies, such as the silver-washed fritillary, enjoy the summer shade of woodlands, and they often feed on the nectar of flowering plants, such as ivy and wood sorrel, that grow on the woodland floor.
 You may find butterflies early in the morning, basking in small dappled pools of sunlight, or in clearings left by fallen trees.
 In places, woodlands can become, dense and almost impenetrable to light, preventing the smaller plants from growing.
 To help the butterflies, it is important to provide enough light for the flowering plants, on which and they feed, and this involves thinning out dense woodland, removing parts of the under-canopy and removing carefully selected trees and branches.
 This way, enough sunlight can penetrate through the tree canopy, allowing the woodland flowers to grow and to thrive.

-Turn left onto the woodland path, following it as it winds its way downhill for about 100 metres.
-You will soon see a wood gate ahead of you.
-Go through the gate into the nature reserve at Small Dean Bank.
+Turn left onto the woodland path, following it as it winds its way downhill for about 300 metres.
+On your right, look out for a path heading downhill to a wooden gate.
+Go down the path and through the gate into the nature reserve at Small Dean Bank.
 Follow the steep downhill path across Small Dean Bank, back to the car park where you started.